 What does it take for a healthcare innovation for a general practice to succeed?
 That’s what Bob Verhagen, the founder of Buurtdokters (Neighbourhood Doctors), tells us.
 Buurtdokters are taking over practices along with the new generation of family physicians.
 In doing so, Buurtdokters provides the overhead so that the family physician can focus on providing healthcare.
 Digitalisation plays a big role in this: for example, patients who want it can get a digital consultation.
 Says Verhagen, “My dream is that we can provide the right GP care, including access to cost-effective care innovations.”

 And the latter is often not easy.
 “Innovations in healthcare often have great promise, but then cannot be implemented in a practice.
 For example, due to scale and implementation problems.
 But many innovations also do not match how things work in practice.
 For example, because data is not stored in the same way.
-GP practices are often organised too small to change big things.”
+GP practices are often organized too small to change big things.”

 His advice is therefore: make sure you come up with innovations that save time and energy and fit in with the GP’s work processes.
 Verhagen: “I want to invite innovative healthcare services to tap into that process.
 Because if you first start developing something for two years and only then knock on a GP’s door, you will still fail.”